belikor/zeedit/README.md

 it will default to loading a configuration under the name `zeedit_config.py`;
 if this is not available, it will simply exit.

-To keep everything contained, the `lbrytools` package can be placed in the same directory as `zeedit.py` and its `zeedit_config.py`.
+To keep everything contained, the `lbrytools` package can be placed in the same directory as the `zeedit` executable and its `zeedit_config.py`.
 ```
-zeedit/
+top/
-      zeedit.py
+   zeedit
    zeedit_config.py
    lbrytools/
        __init___.py
        blobs.py
        ...
 ```

-# Development
+## Development

-Ideally, this collection of tools can be merged into the official LBRY sources so that everybody has access to them.
+Ideally, this collection of tools can be merged into the official LBRY sources so that everybody has access to them without installing separate programs.
 Where possible, the tools should also be available from a graphical interface such as the LBRY Desktop application.
 * [lbryio/lbry-sdk](https://github.com/lbryio/lbry-sdk)